docker/cli/docs/reference/commandline/build.md

 #### Overview

 Once the image is built, squash the new layers into a new image with a single new layer.
-Squashing does not destroy any existing image, rather it creates a new image with the content of the squashed layers.
+Squashing doesn't destroy any existing image, rather it creates a new image with the content of the squashed layers.
 This effectively makes it look like all `Dockerfile` commands were created with a single layer.
 The build cache is preserved with this method.

-The `--squash` option is an experimental feature, and should not be considered stable.
+The `--squash` option is an experimental feature, and shouldn't be considered stable.

 Squashing layers can be beneficial if your Dockerfile produces multiple layers modifying the same files, for example, files that are created in one step, and